osisoft/AVEVA-Adapter-OPC-UA-Docs/V1.2/Configuration/pi-adapter-for-opc-ua-data-source-configuration.md

 7. Configure data selection.

+    For more information, see [PI Adapter for OPC UA data selection configuration](xref:PIAdapterForOPCUADataSelectionConfiguration1-2)

 ## OPC UA data source schema

 The full schema definition for the OPC UA data source configuration is in the `OpcUa_DataSource_schema.json` file located in one of the following folders: